Why is Aviation Important?

 “People think of aviation as those who only fly the planes…it’s far more than that,” says John Murrie, Senior Tutor, Massey University School of Aviation.
 “For every person who’s employed in the industry, there’s at least another 10 or 12 who’s jobs have been created by that aviation activity through tourism and trade and just a general business activity that supports.”

 Sam Dawson, Graduate Flight Instructor says that getting a master’s degree as a flight instructor was as a back-up to being a pilot.
-Since there are many medical requirements that must be maintained throughout your career, a pilot may not be something that you could do for the long term, so having something else in aviation was important to him so he could maintain a career in aviation.
+Since there are many medical requirements that must be maintained throughout your career, a pilot may not be something that you could do for the long term, so having something else in a career he loved was important to him.

 There are many reasons to consider going into aviation and as some will attest, being the pilot may not be the only thing that keeps the industry going.
 Many jobs are necessary for the aviation industry, some that people would have never considered, such as psychology and airport branding.